zengxingbin/learngit/readme.txt

 Creating a new branch is quick
 Creating a new branch is quick AND simple

-Creating a new branch quick & simple
+Creating a new branch quick & SIMPLE